Texas doctor suspended for ‘spreading dangerous misinformation’ on COVID-19 - NewsBreak

 The hospital said she only recently joined staff and was vaccinated against COVID-19.

 Bowden tweeted earlier this month that she was “shifting focus to treating the unvaccinated” due to the “current climate and writing on the wall.”
-She also promoted experimental treatments over the FDA-approved coronavirus vaccines.Fox News Channel viewers more likely to believe COVID falsehoods, study finds
+She also promoted experimental treatments over the FDA-approved coronavirus vaccines.Is my COVID booster the same as the original vaccine?

 In a Twitter thread , Houston Methodist elaborated, saying in part: “These opinions, which are harmful to the community, do not reflect reliable medical evidence or the values of Houston Methodist, where we have treated more than 25,000 COVID-19 inpatients, and where all our employees and physicians are vaccinated to protect our patients.”